sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">Note: This policy setting appears in both the Computer Configuration and User Configuration folders.
 If the policy settings conflict, the policy setting in Computer Configuration takes precedence over the policy setting in User Configuration.</p>

-<a href="" id="biometrics-facialfeaturesuseenhancedantispoofing"></a>**Biometrics/FacialFeaturesUseEnhancedAntiSpoofing**

-<p style="margin-left: 20px">This policy setting determines whether enhanced anti-spoofing is configured for devices which support it.</p>

-<p style="margin-left: 20px">If you do not configure this policy setting, users will be able to choose whether or not to use enhanced anti-spoofing on supported devices.</p>

-<p style="margin-left: 20px">If you enable this policy setting, Windows will require all users on the device to use anti-spoofing for facial features, on devices which support it.</p>

-<p style="margin-left: 20px">If you disable this policy setting, enhanced anti-spoofing is turned off for all users on the device and they will be unable to turn it on.</p>

-<a href="" id="cryptography-tlsciphersuites"></a>**Cryptography/TLSCipherSuites**

-<p style="margin-left: 20px">This policy setting determines the cipher suites used by the Secure Socket Layer (SSL).</p>

-<p style="margin-left: 20px">If you enable this policy setting, SSL cipher suites are prioritized in the order specified.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, default cipher suite order is used.</p>

-<p style="margin-left: 20px">Link for all the cipherSuites: http://go.microsoft.com/fwlink/?LinkId=517265</p>

-<a href="" id="experience-configurewindowsspotlightonlockscreen"></a>**Experience/ConfigureWindowsSpotlightOnLockScreen**

-<p style="margin-left: 20px">This policy setting lets you configure Windows spotlight on the lock screen.</p>

-<p style="margin-left: 20px">If you enable this policy setting, "Windows spotlight" will be set as the lock screen provider and users will not be able to modify their lock screen.
-"Windows spotlight" will display daily images from Microsoft on the lock screen.</p>

-<p style="margin-left: 20px">Additionally, if you check the "Include content from Enterprise spotlight" checkbox and your organization has setup an Enterprise spotlight content service in Azure, the lock screen will display internal messages and communications configured in that service, when available.
-If your organization does not have an Enterprise spotlight content service, the checkbox will have no effect.</p>

-<p style="margin-left: 20px">If you disable this policy setting, Windows spotlight will be turned off and users will no longer be able to select it as their lock screen.
-Users will see the default lock screen image and will be able to select another image, unless you have enabled the "Prevent changing lock screen image" policy.</p>

-<p style="margin-left: 20px">If you do not configure this policy, Windows spotlight will be available on the lock screen and will be selected by default, unless you have configured another default lock screen image using the "Force a specific default lock screen image" policy.</p>

-<p style="margin-left: 20px">Note: This policy is only available for Enterprise SKUs</p>

-<a href="" id="experience-allowwindowstips"></a>**Experience/AllowWindowsTips**

-<p style="margin-left: 20px">This policy setting prevents Windows tips from being shown to users.</p>

-<p style="margin-left: 20px">If you enable this policy setting, users will no longer see Windows tips.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, users may see contextual popups explaining how to use Windows.
-Microsoft uses diagnostic and usage data to determine which tips to show.</p>

-<p style="margin-left: 20px">Note: If you disable or do not configure this policy setting, but enable the "Computer Configuration\Administrative Templates\Windows Components\Data Collection and Preview Builds\Allow Telemetry" policy setting with a level of "Basic" or below, users may see a limited set of tips.</p>

-<p style="margin-left: 20px">Also, this setting only applies to Enterprise and Education SKUs.</p>

-<a href="" id="experience-allowthirdpartysuggestionsinwindowsspotlight"></a>**Experience/AllowThirdPartySuggestionsInWindowsSpotlight**

-<p style="margin-left: 20px">If you enable this policy, Windows spotlight on lock screen, Windows tips, Microsoft consumer features and other related features will no longer suggest apps and content from third-party software publishers.
-Users may still see suggestions and tips to make them more productive with Microsoft features and apps.</p>

-<a href="" id="experience-allowwindowsspotlight"></a>**Experience/AllowWindowsSpotlight**

-<p style="margin-left: 20px">This policy setting lets you turn off all Windows Spotlight features at once.</p>

-<p style="margin-left: 20px">If you enable this policy setting, Windows spotlight on lock screen, Windows tips, Microsoft consumer features and other related features will be turned off.
-You should enable this policy setting if your goal is to minimize network traffic from target devices.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, Windows spotlight features are allowed and may be controlled individually using their corresponding policy settings.</p>

-<a href="" id="experience-allowwindowsconsumerfeatures"></a>**Experience/AllowWindowsConsumerFeatures**

-<p style="margin-left: 20px">This policy setting turns off experiences that help consumers make the most of their devices and Microsoft account.</p>

-<p style="margin-left: 20px">If you enable this policy setting, users will no longer see personalized recommendations from Microsoft and notifications about their Microsoft account.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, users may see suggestions from Microsoft and notifications about their Microsoft account.</p>

-<p style="margin-left: 20px">Note: This setting only applies to Enterprise and Education SKUs.</p>

-<a href="" id="experience-allowwindowsconsumerfeatures"></a>**Experience/AllowWindowsConsumerFeatures**

-<p style="margin-left: 20px">This policy setting turns off experiences that help consumers make the most of their devices and Microsoft account.</p>

-<p style="margin-left: 20px">If you enable this policy setting, users will no longer see personalized recommendations from Microsoft and notifications about their Microsoft account.</p>

-<p style="margin-left: 20px">If you disable or do not configure this policy setting, users may see suggestions from Microsoft and notifications about their Microsoft account.</p>

-<p style="margin-left: 20px">Note: This setting only applies to Enterprise and Education SKUs.</p>

-<a href="" id="devicelock-enforcelockscreenandlogonimage"></a>**DeviceLock/EnforceLockScreenAndLogonImage**

-<p style="margin-left: 20px">This setting allows you to force a specific default lock screen and logon image by entering the path (location) of the image file.
-The same image will be used for both the lock and logon screens.</p>

-<p style="margin-left: 20px">This setting lets you specify the default lock screen and logon image shown when no user is signed in, and also sets the specified image as the default for all users (it replaces the inbox default image).</p>

-<p style="margin-left: 20px">To use this setting, type the fully qualified path and name of the file that stores the default lock screen and logon image.
-You can type a local path, such as C:\windows\web\screen\lockscreen.jpg or a UNC path, such as \\Server\Share\Corp.jpg.</p>

-<p style="margin-left: 20px">This can be used in conjunction with the "Prevent changing lock screen and logon image" setting to always force the specified lock screen and logon image to be shown.</p>

-<p style="margin-left: 20px">Note: This setting only applies to Enterprise, Education, and Server SKUs.</p>

 <a href="" id="devicelock-preventlockscreenslideshow"></a>**DeviceLock/PreventLockScreenSlideShow**

 <p style="margin-left: 20px">Disables the lock screen slide show settings in PC Settings and prevents a slide show from playing on the lock screen.</p>